 The combination of instruction and research represents the College's largest operating expense category.
-In fiscal year 2018, the change in both functional categories was primarily due to salaries and fringe benefits costs driven by the requirements of the union contracts.
+In fiscal years 2019 and 2018, the change in both functional categories were primarily due to salaries and fringe benefits costs driven by the requirements of the union contracts.